 If the tops of your Red Congo start to brown, it may be due to too much sunlight or not enough humidity in your home.

 This can be caused by overwatering and fertilization of the Philodendron Rojo Congo.
-Mealybugs or downy mildew can also cause these issues.
+Mealybugs can also cause these issues.

 Yellow leaves can be caused by several factors.
 It may lack sunlight or receive too much or too little water.